AnaMoraes09/Analise_moleculas_biogenicas/README.md

-# Análise Moléculas Biogênicas
+# Analysis of Biogenic Molecules
 ---
-Projeto para análise de moléculas biogênicas
+Project for analysis of biogenic molecules
-- Python utilizado para extração de dados das moléculas biogenicas do banco de dados ZINC20
+- Python used to extract data from biogenic molecules from the ZINC20 database
-- Rstudio utilizado para a análise dos dados extraídos
+- Rstudio used for analyzing the extracted data